nisasohail/JC-Citi-Bike-Analytics/README.md

 However, while the data has been regularly updated, the team has yet to implement a dashboard or sophisticated reporting process.
 City officials have a number of questions on the program, so your first task on the job is to build a set of data reports to provide the answers.

 ## Task

-**Your task in this assignment is to aggregate the data found in the Citi Bike Trip History Logs and find two unexpected phenomena.**

-**Design 2-5 visualizations for each discovered phenomena (4-10 total).
-You may work with a timespan of your choosing.
-Optionally, you may merge multiple datasets from different periods.**

-**The following are some questions you may wish to tackle.
-Do not limit yourself to these questions; they are suggestions for a starting point.
-Be creative!**

 * How many trips have been recorded total during the chosen period?